 Many mothers may not know the exact type of prenatal vitamins to take, so here are some tips to help you figure out what to look for in the best prenatal vitamin.

-When to Start Prenatal Vitamins
+When to Start Taking Prenatal Vitamins?

 Ideally, women of reproductive age who want to have children should begin taking prenatal vitamins before they even get pregnant.
 You should start taking a prenatal vitamin three months before you start trying to get pregnant.
 Your egg starts to mature within those three months before it is released, so providing prenatal vitamins early ensures that you and baby get the right nutrients during the earliest stages.
 For example, the neural tube, which develops into the brain and spinal cord, begin to develop in the first four to six weeks of pregnancy, potentially before you even know you are pregnant.
 Starting your prenatal vitamins early can increase the chances that these organ structures develop properly.1